tesoph/audio/README.md

 ## Features
 ### Existing Features
-* a settings menu to control the variables of the audio visualiser
+* A settings menu to control the variables of the audio visualiser
-* save the current frame as a .jpg file
+* Save the current frame as a .jpg file
-* fullscreen
+* Fullscreen mode
-* more information modal
+* More information modal

 ## Technologies Used